glennbech/devOps_eksamen_2023/BESVARELSE.md

 * count of people potentially holding entering with weapon.
 * count of people leaving construction area.
 * gauge of how many people is in construction area.
-* timer for average construction area.
+* timer for average time spent in construction area.